Protect Your Identity and Data

 • Shares

-Identity theft happens when someone uses personal information, generally a name, Social Security number or credit card number, to commit fraud or other crimes.
-In most situations people don’t find out about the fraudulent charges until they get calls from debt collectors or are applying for a loan.
+Identity theft happens when someone uses or accesses another person’s personal information, generally a name, Social Security number or credit card number, to commit fraud or other crimes.
+In most situations the victim doesn’t learn about the fraudulent activities until they get calls from debt collectors or are applying for a loan.

-“One of our members found out that a $250,000 loan had been taken in his name,” said Wilcox.
-“When fraud involves an amount that high, it’s tougher to clear the record.”
+“One of our members found out that a $250,000 loan had been taken in his name,” said Jeff.
+“When fraud involves an amount that high, it’s extra challenging to clear the record.”

-“While credit card fraud is the most common, people tend to forget that other types of fraud are part of identity theft,” said Wilcox.
-Utility fraud – using someone’s identity to set up utility payments – is among the top three ways identity theft is committed, according to the FTC’s Consumer Sentinel Network Data Book.
-Utility fraud is especially tough for people to deal with since the thief is frequently a family member or someone the victim knows,” said Wilcox.
+“While credit card fraud is the most common, people tend to forget that other types of fraud are also part of identity theft,” said Jeff.
+For example, loan or lease fraud – using someone’s identity to gain a loan or lease – is among the top three ways identity theft is committed, according to the FTC’s Consumer Sentinel Network Data Book.

-Wage or tax fraud is also common.
-Wilcox worked with a member who found out six different people were using his Social Security number to apply for a work permit.
+Employment or tax-related fraud is also common.
+Jeff worked with a member who learned six different people were using his Social Security number to apply for a work permit.
 “That was a complex case because both the IRS and FTC were involved.
 Because the person was retiring, he needed to determine his earnings for Social Security.
-It was difficult to sort through and more difficult to find W2s from all those years.”
+It was difficult to sort through and more difficult to find his W2s from all those years.”

 The “surprise factor”

-For many people the financial toll of identity theft can be easily remedied.
+For many people, the financial toll of identity theft can be resolved – with a little legwork – if it’s caught early.
 Once a fraudulent charge is discovered and disputed, it generally can be cleared from the credit report within 60 to 90 days.
-An important part of Wilcox’ job is helping people deal with the emotional toll and “surprise factor.”
-For one member this happened when being pulled over for a minor speeding infraction ended in an arrest and jail time.
+An important part of Jeff’s job is helping people deal with the emotional toll and “surprise factor.”
+For one member, this happened when being pulled over for a minor speeding infraction ended in an arrest and jail time.
 Someone else had been using his driver’s license and multiple warrants were out for crimes the thief committed under that identity.

 What to do